GafferHQ/gaffer/doc/source/Tutorials/ManagingComplexity/index.md

 A very rough estimate for the complexity of a Gaffer scene can be made by considering the number of locations in the scene, and the number of nodes through which each location passes.
 For instance, we might say that 10 locations passing through 10 nodes (`10 * 10 = 100`) is roughly equivalent to 20 locations passing through 5 nodes (`20 * 5 = 100`).
 When we consider that most scenes will be comprised of a number of assets each with an associated look (shaders and other render attributes), we can use this knowledge to structure our node graphs for best performance.

 Let's consider a scene containing 4 assets, with the model for each imported into Gaffer via separate SceneReader nodes.
-Each asset will also have a look development setup to assign.
+Each asset will also have a look development setup to be assigned.
 This will be brought into Gaffer via a Reference node per asset, and placed downstream of the SceneReaders.
 This presents us with the two options for structuring the node graph illustrated below.

 We can either group the models into a single scene graph and then apply the look development in series...